timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-setup.md

 The access and data nodes must begin as individual TimescaleDB instances.
 They should be hosts with a running PostgreSQL server and a loaded TimescaleDB extension.
 For more information about installing self-hosted TimescaleDB instances, see the [installation instructions][install].
-Additionally, [high availability with multi-node][multi-node-ha] can be configured to increase redundancy and resilience.
+Additionally, you can configure [high availability with multi-node][multi-node-ha] to increase redundancy and resilience.

 The multi-node TimescaleDB architecture consists of an access node (AN) which stores metadata for the distributed hypertable and performs query planning